What to do in your allotment in November

 General November allotment jobs

-- Take on the big jobs you’ve been putting off during the busy summer months, like maintenance, tidying and clearing.
+- Start the big jobs you’ve been putting off during the busy summer months, like maintenance, tidying and clearing.

 - Double dig your empty beds.
 The bigger clods will break down to create a fine tilth with repeated winter frosts, perfect for spring planting.
 If you live near the coast, gather dead seaweed to use as a free soil improver over winter.